Project 1: Building a shell

 At each stage of this project, there are several components that can be implemented independently.
 In particular, the utility programs can be developed without having a functioning shell, and the shell built-ins and features can be done without supporting processes.
 As such, there is a natural structure for dividing the work.

 As a word of caution, you should agree to a completion schedule.
-The integration of these components is not trivial, particularly at the Basic implementation level.
+The integration of these components is not trivial, particularly at the Phase 2 implementation level.
 As such, you should set your own intermediate deadlines for each level.
-If you plan on 10-14 days for each level, you will have enough time to complete at least the Intermediate implementation.
+If you plan on 10-14 days for each level, you will have enough time to complete at least the Phase 3 implementation.

 James Madison University logo